diogovincenzi/im-asimov/Readme.txt

 ChangeLog
 -------------------------------------------
+13/11/2016 - Beta 0.1.2
+- Adds ability to switch between the named version of the command pod and nameless one.
+Requires Firespitter. ** Thanks Vrana! **
+- Changed tech required for the Fuel Tank.

 13/11/2016 - Beta 0.1.1
 - Removed black panel on the Command Module
 - Included alternate texture for the Command Module without the name.
 For now it has to be replaced by hand.
 Couldn't get Firespitter to do it.